We will be closed Monday, May 25 for Memorial Day

 Step-by-step

-Keep it simple.
-Check a small twig first, then move lower on the plant only if needed.
+Start small.
+Check a small twig first, then move to bigger parts of the plant only if needed.

 1

-Choose a younger stem first.
 Avoid scratching the main trunk unless you need to.
-Start near the outer part of the plant and work inward.
+Choose a section near the end of the branch as this will be the newest growth.

 2